Web-Division-IITK/Assignment-1/subodh/readme.md

 1: i have used aws server to listen for requests and mongoAtlas database

+2: the server is running at port 3100 (check bin/www.js )

 2: i have two models users and notes
 3: users is for storing username and password firstname lastName